-Lujun Jia et al. [31] provide approximation algorithms for TSP, Steiner Tree and set cover problems. present polynomial-time They а $(O(\log(n)), O(\log(n)))$ -partition scheme for general metric spaces.
-An improved partition scheme for doubling metric spaces is also presented that incorporates constant dimensional Euclidean spaces and growth-restricted metric spaces.
-The authors present a polynomial-time algorithm for Universal Steiner Tree (UST) that achieves polylogarithmic stretch with an approximation guarantee of $O(\log^4 n / \log \log(n))$ for arbitrary metrics and derive a logarithmic stretch, $O(\log(n))$ for any doubling, Euclidean, or growth-restricted metric space over nvertices.
+Jia et al. [31] provide approximation algorithms for TSP, Steiner Tree, and set cover problems.
+They present a polynomial-time $(O(\log(n)), O(\log(n)))$ -partition scheme for general metric spaces.
+An improved partition scheme for doubling metric spaces is also presented that incorporates constant-dimensional euclidean spaces and growthrestricted metric spaces.
+The authors present a polynomialtime algorithm for Universal Steiner Tree (UST) that achieves polylogarithmic stretch with an approximation guarantee of $O(\log^4 n / \log \log(n))$ for arbitrary metrics and derive a logarithmic stretch, $O(\log(n))$ for any doubling, euclidean, or growth-restricted metric space over n vertices.

-Gupta et al. [33] develop a framework to model oblivious network design problems and give algorithms with poly-logarithmic competitive ratio.
-They develop oblivious algorithms that approximately minimize the total cost of routing with the knowledge of aggregation function, the class of load on each edge and nothing else about the state of the network.
-Their results show that if the aggregation function is summation, their algorithm provides a $O(\log^2 n)$ competitive ratio and when the aggregation function is max, the competitive ratio is $O(\log^2 n \log \log n)$.
+Gupta et al. [33] develop a framework to model oblivious network design problems and give algorithms with polylogarithmic competitive ratio.
+They develop oblivious algorithms that approximately minimize the total cost of routing with the knowledge of aggregation function, the class of load on each edge, and nothing else about the state of the network.
+Their results show that if the aggregation function is summation, their algorithm provides an $O(\log^2 n)$ competitive ratio and when the aggregation function is max, the competitive ratio is $O(\log^2 n \log \log n)$.
 The authors claim to provide a deterministic solution by derandomizing their approach.
 But, the complexity of this derandomizing process is unclear.

-Chuzhoy et al. [34] consider the Fixed Charge Net-

-work Flow (FCNF) problem and show that this problem and several other basic network design problems cannot be approximated better than $\Omega(\log \log n)$ unless $NP \subseteq DTIME(n^{O(\log \log \log n)})$.
-They show that this inapproximability threshold holds for the Priority-Steiner Tree problem, single-sink Cost-Distance problem and the single-sink FCNF problem.
+Chuzhoy et al. [34] consider the Fixed Charge Network Flow (FCNF) problem and show that this problem and several other basic network design problems cannot be approximated better than $\Omega(\log \log n)$ unless $NP \subseteq$ $DTIME(n^{O(\log \log \log n)})$.
+They show that this inapproximability threshold holds for the Priority-Steiner Tree problem, single-sink Cost-Distance problem, and the singlesink FCNF problem.

 A lower bound for the summation aggregation function is provided in the online Steiner tree problem by Imase and Waxman [35].
-This provides an $\Omega(\log n)$ competitive ratio for planar graphs.
-However, the specific planar graph they used is not of low doubling-dimension.
-For this reason, we provide an alternative lower bound for low doubling graphs, in particular for two dimensional grids.
+This provides a $\Omega(\log n)$ competitive ratio for planar graphs.
+However, the specific planar graph they used is not of low doubling dimension.
+For this reason, we provide an alternative lower bound for low doubling graphs, in particular for two-dimensional grids.